KyleBae1017/kylebae1017.github.io/_pages/about.md

 ---

 I am a M.S. student at <a href="https://mlv.kaist.ac.kr/">KAIST MLV Lab</a> in School of Computing advised by <a href="https://scholar.google.com/citations?hl=en&user=LfBoJt8AAAAJ&view_op=list_works&sortby=pubdate">Prof. Hyunwoo J. Kim</a>.
-Prior to studying at KAIST, I earned my B.E. degree in Computer Science and Engineering / Mathematics at Korea University in 2025.
+Prior to studying at KAIST, I earned my B.E. degree in Computer Science and Engineering / Mathematics at <a href="https://www.korea.edu/"> Korea University</a> in 2025.

 My research interests span machine learning and deep learning, with a focus on **geometric deep learning**, **diffusion/flow-based generative models**, and **multimodal learning**.
 Nowadays, I’m mainly interested in **RL-based post-training** methods for generative models.